 A person looking at the world through red coloured lens would describe the world as red.
 This would be also the case if another person wears different coloured lens except that the overwhelming colour would be different this time.
-Continue with reading
+Continue reading “After the Prophet: A Book Review”

 It has been over a year that I have known him.
 He is about above average height, wears a traditional beard, and displays a slightly bulging belly that doesn’t suit his ripe 24 years of age.
 The first impression is of an ordinary personality except for his playful smile and his knack for cracking jokes.
 But that doesn’t mean he is ordinary.

 Fazal Din did not like the way Nasir Ali looked at his 6 years old little girl.
 He knew how men looked at girls; he used to do it once too.
 But he saw something odd in Nasir Ali’s gaze; there was something peculiar.
 He thought maybe because his daughter was a child he found that gaze rather odd, but he was hardly convinced.
-Continue with reading
+Continue reading “The Plucked Little Girl”

 I always told her she was actually in love with a ghost.
 She used to laugh crazily, and told me “yes, you are no less than a ghost”.